symfony/symfony-docs/service_container.rst

     it.
 Later, you'll learn how to :ref:`import many services at once
     <service-psr4-loader>` with resource.

-    If you'd prefer to manually wire your service, that's totally possible to :ref:`use explicit configuration <services-explicitly-configure-wire-services>`.
+    If you'd prefer to manually wire your service, you can :ref:`use explicit configuration <services-explicitly-configure-wire-services>`.

 .. _service-container_limiting-to-env: